Achintya Krishnan

 The next day, a few of my classmates stopped by and chatted with me.
 We discussed my situation, life in general, cracked jokes, and just had a good time.
 We even played our favorite card game, Coup (I won the first game just FYI)!
 Shortly after, a few close family and friends also graced me with their company.
 And of course, my phone was simultaneously being bombarded with kind words from all around the world.
 I would just like to take a moment here to thank these individuals for their messages of love and support; they provided the vital distraction needed to tame my preliminary feelings of shock and pain.

 Fast forward to today and I am doing great!
-Thanks to the phenomenal team of medical professionals working with me, my cancer is now in remission.
-Their commitment, knowledge, and compassion have been invaluable in my journey.
-I continue to receive a tremendous amount of support from friends and family.
-Such physical, mental, and emotional assistance have made this entire process much easier on myself.
+I have completed my chemo treatment regimen, and my cancer is in remission–all thanks to my phenomenal team of medical professionals.
+Their commitment, knowledge, and compassion were invaluable in my journey.
+I also received a tremendous amount of support from friends and family.
+Such physical, mental, and emotional assistance made this entire process much easier on myself.

 However, I would be painting an incomplete picture by glossing over the personal hardships that have populated this journey.
-For instance, the last 6+ months have been littered with daily battles against debilitating symptoms such as nausea, stomach pain, headaches, fatigue, weakness, etc. And these are just the “mild” symptoms; my story has also been populated by more serious conditions like allergic reactions and unexplained cases of fainting–just to name a few.
-On top of that, the ongoing and unprecedented COVID-19 pandemic has presented its own set of hurdles.
-Finally, every day involves some level of mental warfare against the constant fears of death, pain, and physical isolation.
-Nevertheless, I have managed to work through and combat all of these obstacles with the help of my beautiful support network and the realization that there are many within the cancer community who have it worse than me.
+For instance, there were many days lost to debilitating symptoms such as nausea, stomach pain, headaches, fatigue, weakness, etc. And these are just the “mild” symptoms; my story has also been populated by more serious conditions like allergic reactions and unexplained cases of fainting–just to name a few.
+On top of that, the COVID-19 pandemic presented its own set of hurdles.
+Finally, every day involved some level of mental warfare against the constant fears of death, pain, and physical isolation.
+Nevertheless, I managed to work through and combat all of these obstacles with the help of my beautiful support network and the realization that there are many within the cancer community who have it worse than me.
 My experiences are simply a small sample of the struggles endured by so many brave individuals on a daily basis.

 “Be the change you want to see in the world.”
 Mahatma Gandhi